Experimental characterization of the hierarchy of quantum correlations in top quark pairs: Results

-To illustrate the hierarchy of the quantum correlations, we select three bins and plot the significance of the discord, entanglement (from Refs.~\cite{CMS:2024zkc,CMS:2025brx}), steering and Bell correlation markers exceeding the respective threshold values in Fig.~\ref{fig:quantum_hierarchy}.
+To illustrate the hierarchy of the quantum correlations, we select three bins and plot the significance of the discord, entanglement (from Refs.~\cite{CMS:2024zkc,CMS:2025brx}), steerability, and Bell correlation markers exceeding the respective threshold values in Fig.~\ref{fig:quantum_hierarchy}.
 In the first bin, the hierarchy of the quantum observables is most apparent.
 The second bin exemplifies the case where a significant value of discord is observed despite \ttbar being in a separable state.
-In the third bin, \ttbar is observed in an entangled state, the significance of discord exceeds 5$\sigma$, while the significance of steering is above 3$\sigma$.
+In the third bin, \ttbar is observed in an entangled state, the significance of discord exceeds 5$\sigma$, while the significance of steerability is above 3$\sigma$.
 Bell correlation is not observed in this, or any other bin probed in this study.
-In Ref.~\cite{Severi:2021cnj} it was argued that Bell correlation might be observed in the \ttbar system in the region of phase space with even higher \ttm and lower \absct.
-To have sufficient statistics to measure spin correlations in this region of phase space, a larger \ttbar sample must be collected.
+In Refs.~\cite{Fabbrichesi:2021npl,Severi:2021cnj} it was argued that Bell correlation might be observed in the \ttbar system in the region of phase space with even higher \ttm and lower \absct.
+Measuring spin correlations in this region with sufficient statistics will require a larger \ttbar sample.

 \FloatBarrier